 The Situation Today

-Yet, as stated above, Beck’s in Germany introduced an apparently historical Beck’s beer named Beck’s Pilsener 1873.
+Beck’s labels still omit the term pilsener.
+Yet, as noted above, Beck’s in Germany introduced an apparently historical Beck’s beer named “Beck’s Pilsener 1873”.
 It was released just a few years ago and is a small seller.
-In practical terms there is no impact on the international image of Beck’s Beer, nonetheless Beck’s had no discomfiture applying “Pilsener” to its label.
+In practical terms there is no impact on the international image of Beck’s Beer.
+But in other words, Beck’s had no issue applying “pilsener” to the label of that brand.

-Is Beck’s a Superlative Beer?
+Is Beck’s Superlative?

 Note re image above: image was sourced from The Beer Store webpage for the brand, here.
 Used for educational and historical purposes.
 All intellectual property in the image belongs to its sole owner.
 All feedback welcome.